yohayg/cubejs-deployment/README.md

 # cube.js

 Start the server:
-look at superads-sdk-reports-api
+look at cubejs-deployment

 Start the demo react app:
-look at superads-sdk-frontend
+look at cubejs-frontend-deployment

 To generate data using python look at data util